George Sterling: Babes in the Wood

+Move to New York City and Sag Harbor

 Because Carrie Sterling divorced him, Sterling left Carmel, California on April 13, 1914 and moved to New York City.
 He hoped to sell poems and stories to New York publishers.
 He met a few friends in New York, but did not sell many poems or stories.
 On May 30, he moved to Sag Harbor, New York for the summer, writing either a thousand words of fiction or a complete poem every morning and swimming most afternoons.
 Writer James Hopper lined Sterling up with a literary agent to sell his fiction.

+Beyond the Breakers and Other Poems

 While Sterling visited Sag Harbor, Alexander Robertson published his newest book, Beyond the Breakers and Other Poems.
 The Los Angeles Times stated: "There is strength as well as grace in his verse, a richness of metaphor and simile, and seldom a weak line—never a careless one.
 His blank verse has no equal among his contemporaries."
-Poet Joyce Kilmer, in Literary Digest, decided: "By writing '[A] Wine of Wizardry' and 'The Black Vulture,' George Sterling earned the gratitude of all lovers of poetry.
+Poet Joyce Kilmer, in Literary Digest, decided: "By writing '[A] Wine of Wizardry' and 'The Black Vulture', George Sterling earned the gratitude of all lovers of poetry.
 And unlike most poets who suddenly become famous, he has steadily gained power.
 His new book, Beyond the Breakers and Other Poems, is better than any of the three distinguished volumes that preceded it."
 The New York Times differed: "Beyond the Breakers does not contain so much verse of unusual beauty as his previous volume, [The] House of Orchids, but it maintains a high average."

+The Flight

 In February 1914 Sterling had written a short play, The Flight, for Bay Area social club The Family to present in the summer.
 When the members of The Family club held their annual summer gathering, Sterling's The Flight, with music by Cass Downing, was a high point.
 "So enthusiastic were the clubmen over this little drama that they immediately wired to Sterling at Sag Harbor, Long Island, informing him in all sincerity that it was the most beautiful play that had ever been given in the club's history."

 In autumn Sterling moved from Sag Harbor back to New York City with about 75 newly-written poems (most about the Great War) and fifteen stories.
 He sold a few to magazines, but only for low prices.
 In spite of Sterling knocking on New York editors' doors during 1914, the national magazines that bought his poems were mostly publications he'd already sold to in prior years.
 Sterling's lack of an established reputation with East Coast editors crippled his ability to sell to other magazines.
 His new year looked bleak in New York.